carloscesarferreira/optimisation/README.md

 # optimisation

-Some codes in Python for optmisation problems
+Sharing some codes in Python for optimisation problems, which I have faced in the classes with Prof. Gonçalo Figueira from FEUP.
+Also, I am sharing the final essay that was presented.